refresh(PIX) - Fotolia

 Clearing out a small section of floorspace for one of these self-contained units is the least intrusive retrofit technique.
 You can then break floorspace into discrete sections and reconfigure your arrangement.

 Once the unit is installed, begin a phased migration of workloads from other sections of the floor.
 This is not a one-for-one migration, because these rack units can support higher cooling densities.
-Often, an existing datacentre would only utilise on average 50-60% of rack capacity, because higher-density racks cause hot spots on the floor.
+Often, an existing datacentre will only utilise on average 50-60% of rack capacity because higher-density racks cause hotspots on the floor.

-With the new contained racks, the amount of workload migrated is often 40-50% greater.
+With self-contained racks, the amount of workload migrated is often 40-50% greater.
 For example, a new, self-contained four-rack unit might absorb the workloads from between six and eight racks on the existing floor.

 Therefore, workloads moved to the new enclosure are unlikely to come from the same racks, and the older section of the server area will be heavily fragmented.
 The next phase in the project entails defragmenting the environment and moving workloads out of under-utilised racks to free up additional floorspace.

-Once these workloads are moved, begin the process of physically relocating equipment and clearing out the next section of floorspace to make room for the next self-contained rack installation.
+Once these workloads are moved, the process of physically relocating equipment and clearing out the next section of floorspace to make room for the next self-contained rack installation can begin.
 As each subsequent unit is installed, the overall density of computing per rack increases, resulting in a significantly higher compute-per-square-foot ratio and a smaller overall datacentre footprint.

 Key to all of this remains the input power to the datacentre – it must be adequate for the higher-density racks.
-One offsetting benefit is that the overall cooling load can actually decrease as more workloads move to high-density racks, because much of the cooling air flow is handled inside the rack, reducing the amount of air flow needed across the entire datacentre space.
+One offsetting benefit is that the overall cooling load can decrease as more workloads move to high-density racks, because much of the cooling airflow is handled inside the rack, reducing the amount of airflow needed across the entire datacentre space.